-Cheesy Potatoes ~ creamy, cheesy, hash brown potato casserole topped with crushed potato chips and baked to golden perfection.
-This ultimate side dish can be prepped ahead of time and freezes well too.
+Cheesy Potatoes recipe – creamy hash brown potato casserole topped with crushed potato chips and baked to golden perfection.
+The ultimate prep-ahead side dish – goes with anything!

 - margarine or butter